 Human Language: Nature Vs. Nurture

 Many people debate over how language is developed.
-Is it formed naturally or created through nurture.
-I do believe most people would agree that it takes both nature and nurture for humans to communicate.
-Still, if we took a colony of infants, spoke no words to them, and let them grow up on their own only providing their basic needs were cared for for them, would they create their own language, would they communicate through body language or gestures, or would they not communicate at all?
+Is it formed naturally or created through nurture?
+If a colony of infants were formed, no words were spoke to them, and only their basic needs were cared for for them, would they create their own language, would they communicate through body language or gestures, or would they not communicate at all?

 Is All Communication Language?

-Some people will argue that the one thing that separates us from other animals is the fact that we humans have language.
-Many people will argue against this.
-They will show how certain animals do in fact speak to one another.
-Although one has to ask, how much is their language truly considered language?
-I personally believe that humans are the only ones to truly use language.
-Although animals do have basic ability to communicate, we must recognize the fact that our ability to communicate goes far beyond mere physical capabilities.
-We can have complex conversations with an infinite amount of symbols and sentences to express what we need.
-There are also specific rules regarding our language that shows how complex our speaking truly is.
+Most would agree that the one thing that separates us from other animals is the fact that humans have language.
+Those who disagree point out that animals do communicate to one another.
+Although one must ask, how much is their language truly considered language?
+Although animals do have the basic ability to communicate, humans are capable of communicating beyond through logic and complex thought.
+Humans have complex conversations with an infinite amount of symbols and sentences to express their needs.
+There are also specific rules regarding human language that proves how complex speaking truly is.

 Howard Gardner's Theory

-Howard Gardner is one man who shows in his text, Frames of Mind: The Theory of Multiple Intelligences : that there are four basic principles that is seen in human language.
+Howard Gardner shows in his text, Frames of Mind: The Theory of Multiple Intelligences : that there are four basic principles that is seen in human language.

-1. People use language to influence those around them, such as when a child asks someone to hand them a toy, or your boss asks you to finish the report by the end of the day.
-We use our language to induce action within others.
+- People use language to influence those around them, such as when a child asks someone to hand them a toy or a boss asks his employee to finish a report by the end of the day.
+Language is used to induce action within others.